joshburt/openbazaar/README.md

 #### openbazaar::server
 Configures an OpenBazaar Server to run under a service account as a daemon.
 This includes autostarting with the system.
 Includes the default recipe.

-Example role:
+Example Role
 ```json
 {
   "name": "ob_server",